-Senex is an oil and gas business with a solid foundation and bold growth ambitions.
+Senex is an oil and gas business with solid foundations.

 It is focused on growth in three areas: